tryffel/eventsourcing/README.md

 ## Projections

-Projections is a pattern used to build read-models that are based on events.
+Projections is a way to build read-models based on events.
+A read-model is way to expose data from events in a different form.
+Where the form is optimized for read-only queries.

-If you want more background information on projections check out Derek Comartin projections article [Projections in Event Sourcing: Build ANY model you want!](https://codeopinion.com/projections-in-event-sourcing-build-any-model-you-want/) or Martin Fowler's [CQRS](https://martinfowler.com/bliki/CQRS.html).
+If you want more background on projections check out Derek Comartin projections article [Projections in Event Sourcing: Build ANY model you want!](https://codeopinion.com/projections-in-event-sourcing-build-any-model-you-want/) or Martin Fowler's [CQRS](https://martinfowler.com/bliki/CQRS.html).

-### ProjectionHandler
+### Projection Handler

 The Projection handler is the central part where projections are created.
 It's available from the event repository by the `eventrepo.Projections` property but can also be created standalone.